 Funding round: opened in line with Theory Workshop registration processes.

-Number available: up to 6 per annum (generally 2 for each theory workshop)
+Number available: Generally 2 for each theory workshop

 - An individual can be awarded only one Allison Lee Scholarship across their career

 - The application process has two parts, using the prescribed form:

 - A statement by the applicant (up to 500 words) explaining how the scholarship will benefit the applicant and enable the research training values that Alison Lee was so passionate about.

 - A statement by the Head of School, Associate Dean of Research or Supervisor of the applicant (up to 200 words) in support of the application.

 Selection process: Applications will be considered by a panel, which will include members of the AARE Executive.
 The panel’s decision will be final and no further correspondence will be entered into.

 Further information about Alison Lee, her support of research training and her academic work can be found at: